 Market conditions are generally improving in the Iron County area.
 The outbreak of COVID-19 did create some uncertainty in the market.
 We have interviewed numerous real estate professionals, market participants, and developers in the area, as well as we have participated in several national webinars.
 There is clear evidence that the market has not been adversely impacted by the COVID-19 pandemic, rather evidence suggests that the market has appreciated since the onset of COVID-19.
 Although evidence exists to show that the market has improved since the onset of COVID-19, the market is fluid and can act quickly both rationally and irrationally in the future.
 Further, all comparables provided in this analysis have sold or will sell since the onset of COVID-19.
 As the market has improved over the past several years, a 6% per annum market condition adjustment is applied to the comparables.
-The 6% per annum market condition adjustment is applied to market conditions.
+The 6% per annum market condition adjustment is at the lower end of the market data for market conditions.